AnC Leadership

 Core Lead, Contact PI

-I am an Associate Professor in Psychology at Harvard Medical School, Director of the Health through Flourishing Program (HtF) within the Massachusetts General Hospital (MGH)’s Department of Psychiatry, and core faculty of the Health Promotion and Resiliency Intervention Research (HPRIR) Center, a joint initiative between the MGH Mongan Institute and the MGH Department of Psychiatry to harness the strengths of interdisciplinary behavioral science delivery research.
-By training, I am an experimental psychologist focusing on substance use disorder research, with extensive training in statistics.
-My PI-led research focuses on engagement with auxiliary addiction services (e.g., mutual help, recovery community centers (RCCs)), mHealth technologies, and smoking cessation.
-The broad aim of my program of research is to increase access to care, especially for underserved, stigmatized and marginalized populations.
-The type of ‘care’ I specialize in is the auxiliary support people can access outside of the formal treatment setting; care that can support and extend the care they receive in a hospital setting.
-To this end, I have taken two approaches: (1) my research examines, builds and tests mHealth approaches to support people as they transition away from substance use; and (2) my research elucidates mechanisms by which community resources (e.g., mutual help, recovery community centers) can be leveraged to support recovery from substance use disorder.
+Dr. Hoeppner is an Associate Professor in Psychology at Harvard Medical School and core faculty of the Health Promotion and Resiliency Intervention Research (HPRIR) Center, a joint initiative between the MGH Mongan Institute and the MGH Department of Psychiatry to harness the strengths of interdisciplinary behavioral science delivery research.
+By training, Dr. Hoeppner is an experimental psychologist focused on substance use disorder research, with extensive training in statistics.
+Her PI-led research focuses on engagement with auxiliary addiction services (e.g., mutual help, recovery community centers (RCCs)), mHealth technologies, and smoking cessation.
+The broad aim of her program of research is to increase access to care.
+The type of ‘care’ she specializes in is the auxiliary support people can access outside of the formal treatment setting; care that can support and extend the care they receive in a hospital setting.
+To this end, she has taken two approaches: (1) her research examines, builds and tests mHealth approaches to support people as they transition away from substance use; and (2) her research elucidates mechanisms by which community resources (e.g., mutual help, recovery community centers) can be leveraged to support recovery from substance use disorder.

-My role on this project is to provide guidance on statistics and research methods to RCMAR scholars.
-I bring to this role my diverse experiences in providing statistical support to a wide range of studies, and, of course, applying what I know to my own PI-led work.
-Both the treatment development and community engaged focus of this RCMAR align squarely with my own PI-led research (e.g., development of a smartphone app; network building project to advance the science on recovery community centers).
-My mentoring occurs within the formal context of NIH-funded training programs (see here for my current and past mentees), and through ad hoc consultations across a wide variety of research programs within MGH and beyond.
-I am particularly invested in supporting diversity, equity and inclusion (DEI) through my mentoring.
-I am an active mentor through the Dana-Farber / UMass Boston CURE program, which seeks to provide research training to high school and college students underrepresented in medicine (URIM).
-Within the MGH Psychiatry Department, I have advocated for and am now leading a new paid undergraduate URIM internship program (2021-present).
+Dr. Hoeppner’s role within Mass-ENVISION is to provide guidance on statistics and research methods to RCMAR scholars.
+She brings to this role experience in providing statistical support to a wide range of studies.
+Both the treatment development and community-engaged focus of Mass-ENVISION align squarely with her own PI-led research (e.g., development of a smartphone app; network building project to advance the science on recovery community centers).
+Her mentoring occurs within the formal context of NIH-funded training programs and through ad hoc consultations across a wide variety of research programs within MGH and beyond.
+She is an active mentor through the Dana-Farber / UMass Boston CURE program.
+Within the MGH Psychiatry Department, she has advocated for and is now leading a new paid undergraduate internship program (2021-present).

 Benjamin Cook PhD